 Maria Palma

-Underserved Communities & Lake Tahoe ReporterMaria joined KUNR Public Radio in December 2022 as a staff reporter.
+Underserved Communities & Lake Tahoe ReporterMaria Palma joined KUNR Public Radio in December 2022 as a staff reporter.
+She reports on regional news, including environmental and social issues in the Lake Tahoe region, and hosts Al Aire con KUNR, the station’s first Spanish-language news segment highlighting community stories.

-She is interested in stories about underserved communities, immigration, arts and culture, entertainment, education and health.
+She is passionate about stories on underserved communities, immigration, arts and culture, education, and health.

 Maria’s email address is mpalma@kunr.org.